 Michael Avenatti, the celebrity lawyer best known for representing adult film star Stormy Daniels in lawsuits against former President Donald Trump, was convicted of charges including attempted extortion when he threatened to reveal that Nike had funneled money to NCAA men's basketball recruits in violation of league rules unless Nike paid him \$22.5 million.
-Avenatti was sentenced to two and a half years in prison, but he has appealed the conviction.
+Avenatti was sentenced to two and a half years in prison.
 See Kevin Draper, Avenatti Sentenced to Prison in Nike Extortion Case, N.Y.
 TIMES, July 9, 2021, at B11.
+The Second Circuit affirmed his conviction, and the Supreme Court declined to hear the case.
+See United States v.
+Avenatti, 81 F.4th 171 (2d Cir.
+2023), cert. denied, 2024 U.S. Lexis 2348 (U.S. May 28, 2024).